ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/publish.rst

 If the user accessing the Publish page has any HTML Formatting Buttons specified in their My Account page they will be displayed for use with the entry fields.
-Each user is allowed their own formatting buttons, which can be specified at:

-My Account > Channel Settings > HTML Formatting Buttons
+Each user is allowed their own formatting buttons, which can be specified at :menuselection:`My Account --> Channel Settings --> HTML Formatting Buttons`

 Entry Fields
 ~~~~~~~~~~~~